How to check, verify and, investigate to find a good Tenant for your Rental Property in Greater Toronto

-Most residential tenants are long term tenants who pay their rent on time and properly look after a landlord's property.
-The trick is to do the proper research in advance so that you do not end up with the tenant from hell.
+Most residential tenants are long term tenants who pay their rent on time and properly look after a landlord’s property.
+The trick is to do the proper research and rental check in advance so that you do not end up with the tenant from hell.
 Here are some tips to follow:

-1. When you advertise for tenants, whether on Kijiji, Viewit or gottarent.com, also state "we do background and credit checks."
+1. Do a rental check when you advertise for tenants, whether on Kijiji, Viewit or gottarent.com.
+State “we do background and credit checks.”
 You will receive a greater percentage of qualified tenants.

 2. Do a proper credit check using Equifax or TransUnion.
 The cost is approximately $20.
 Or join a group such as the Ontario Landlord Association where after becoming a member, you can do a credit check for as low as $10, and receive use of all of their supporting materials to assist you.